GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 Operations Committee (OC) / Security and Data Protection Committee (SDPC)
 ````

-**Follow through the approval process**, ensuring that all three GDI Pillars are aware of the new SOP, and have given their formal approval.
-It may be needed for you to bring it up at committee meetings, or to chase members to approve the SOP.
+**Follow through the approval process**, ensuring that both committees complete their required approvals within two weeks and that all three GDI Pillars are aware of the new SOP.
+It may be necessary to raise the SOP at committee meetings or remind appointed approvers of the deadline.
+Record each appointment, delegation, responsible delegator, deadline, approval or justified rejection in the GH issue and/or Pull Request.

 Once the SOP has been approved, proceed to ⏩[step 4.3](#843-contact-management-board).